Marjorie Taylor Greene: Primary election

 On December 13, 2019, Greene announced that she was shifting her campaign to the 14th district after incumbent Tom Graves announced he would not run for reelection there.
 The district includes much of Northwest Georgia, stretching from the Georgia side of the Chattanooga metropolitan area to the exurbs of Atlanta.
 Members of the House are constitutionally required to live in the state they represent, but not necessarily in the same congressional district.
-Hence, although Greene had long lived in Milton, in the 6th district, there would have been no legal barrier to Greene running for the 14th.
+Hence, although Greene had lived for a long time in Milton, in the 6th district, there would have been no legal barrier to Greene running for the 14th.
 Still, she said she intended to move to the 14th if she ran there.
 She subsequently bought a home in nearby Paulding County, which is in the 14th.
 By the time she was sworn in in January 2021, Greene reported having moved to Rome, also firmly in the 14th.

 On February 29, 2020, Greene spoke at a gun rights rally in Villanow hosted by Silent No Longer, a group campaigning to make Walker County a Second Amendment sanctuary.
 At the rally, she held up a banner for American Patriots USA – a far-right group attempting to further its influence with Georgia Republicans.
 Greene posed for photos with Chester Doles, a 5th-generation Ku Klux Klansman, Grand Klaliff leader, and founder of APUSA; Doles has nearly a dozen assault arrests and served two separate prison sentences in Maryland.

 Greene campaigned as a staunch supporter of President Donald Trump but was not endorsed by him.
 She ran on the slogan "Save America, Stop Socialism!"
 In the days before the primary, Facebook took down a Greene video for violating its terms of service.
 In the video, Greene held an AR-15 style rifle and warned antifa groups to "stay the hell out of Northwest Georgia".

 Greene finished first in the June 9 primary.
 Trump tweeted, "A big winner".
 Because no candidate received a majority of the vote, she faced neurosurgeon John Cowan in a runoff election.
-Although Cowan was a Trump supporter, Greene labeled him a RINO.
+Although Cowan was a Trump supporter, Greene labeled him a RINO, short for "Republican in name only".

 Runoff election

 In a July 14 runoff debate, Cowan questioned Taylor Commercial's acceptance of Paycheck Protection Program money in relation to Greene's opposition to congressional appropriations of relief funds during the pandemic and also Taylor Commercial's donations to Greene's political campaign.
 Taylor Commercial received $182,300 in PPP funding from the Small Business Administration during the COVID-19 pandemic.
 SBA filings declared Taylor Commercial expected to save 12 jobs with the funds.
-Around two months after her company received the PPP loan, Greene donated $450,000 from her company to her campaign.
+Around two months after her company received the PPP loan, Greene donated $450,000 to her campaign.

 Greene won the August 11 runoff.
 On the day after her runoff victory, Trump tweeted his support for her, calling her a future Republican star.